 Above all, Ladeyn wants people to open their palates and minds to something different.

-As I drained my glass of wisteria sour and licked the salty grease from the frites and fried zucchini flowers off my fingers, Ladeyn got a text.
+As I drained my glass of wisteria sour and licked the salty grease off my fingers, Ladeyn got a text.

-“That’s a reminder, I promised to get foraged hops,” he says.
+“That’s a reminder, I promised to get foraged hops!” he says eagerly, jumping down off his stool.